 Attracting other wildlife will also come with time.
 Bee presence will increase dramatically with the accessibility of pollen-producing flowers.
 Bee balm is especially great for this, as it tends to grow in clusters, which makes feeding and pollen gathering a cinch for any bee.
 One plant that is great for attracting butterflies, especially the monarch, is milkweed.
 This native perennial is the only plant that these picky-eater caterpillars will enjoy.
 They also use the plant for laying eggs and pupating.

-If it’s hummingbirds you’re looking to attract, in addition to bee balm and giant blue hyssop, try any of these species.
+If it’s hummingbirds you’re looking to attract, in addition to bee balm and giant blue hyssop, try any of these species we mentioned.